 The remaining 60 credit hours of study required for bachelor’s degree completion at GW with degree completion in two academic years (5 consecutive semesters, including a summer session).

-Courses are scheduled with the needs of working professionals in mind and are offered during the evenings and weekends at our northern Virginia locations in Arlington, Ashburn, and online.
+Courses are scheduled with the needs of working professionals in mind and are offered during the evenings and weekends at our northern Virginia locations in Arlington and Ashburn.

-The program is also specially developed to provide a conduit to existing GW Master’s degree program in Information Systems and Technology Management.
+The program is also specially developed to provide a conduit to existing GW Master’s degree program in Information Systems and Technology Management through GW business school.